mousou2003/AI-Server/readme.md

 ## 🔎 Verify It Works

 - Visit `http://localhost:3000` to access the Open WebUI in your browser
-- Test the llama.cpp API directly at `http://localhost:11435/v1/models`
+- Test the Ollama API directly at `http://localhost:11434/api/tags`
 - Use `Ctrl+K` in VS Code with Continue extension to prompt your model
-- For remote access: Replace `localhost` with your Tailscale IP and access from any device
+- For remote access: Use your Tailscale hostname (e.g., `http://your-tailscale-hostname.ts.net:11434`) to access from any device

 ---